gjones01/Earthquake-Magnitude-Depth-Prediction/README.md

 DATASET INFO:

 - The dataset contains global earthquake data starting in 1976 and ending in 2024.
-- Each recorded earthquake contains information such as latitude, longitude, magnitude, depth, depth error and rms and dmin to name a few.
+- Each recorded earthquake contains information such as latitude, longitude, magnitude, depth, depth error, rms and dmin to name a few.

 Important NOTE: